 Her nightmares have been occurring more and more.
-No matter how hard Maia tries, she can’t seem to escape them.
+No matter how hard she tries, she can’t seem to escape them.
 They chase her into the deepest recesses of her mind, smashing through locked doors and hidden rooms, mercilessly dragging out everything she’s fought her entire life to forget.

-She recognizes this wild and foreboding forest trail where she now stands—knows every detail of it with every cell of her being.
+She recognizes this wild and foreboding trail where she now stands—knows every detail of it with every cell of her being.
 She’s familiar with every green vein of each fluttering leaf, and every knotted and twisted branch snaking deep across the path.
 She’s walked this passageway thousands of times throughout her twenty years of life.
 Each night, when it greets her in her dreams, she knows her mother will be waiting for her on the other side.

 And she knows what she’ll be expecting.